top of page

 Columbia Restaurant Recommendations:

-Best Hikes: Congaree National Park
+Best Hikes in Congaree National Park

 Congaree is small, but it’s still a gorgeous park to explore.
 Start by hitting the trails!
 Remember plenty of water and hiking boots.
 Enjoy the best hikes Congaree National Park has to offer.